 LT Theme Compatibility and Post-Update Troubleshooting

-Our LT themes work with WordPress 6.9.1 and newer.
-In most cases, if your site starts behaving strangely after an update, the issue is not that LT themes are limited to an old WordPress release.
-The real cause is usually one of these: an outdated Anima build, a plugin-specific regression, stale block markup that needs recovery, or a conflict caused by the Gutenberg plugin or another plugin.
+LT themes work with WordPress 6.9.1 and newer.
+The real cause of most post-update issues is an outdated Anima build, a plugin-specific regression, stale block markup that needs recovery, or a conflict triggered by the Gutenberg plugin or another plugin.

 Current LT baseline

-For the current supported WordPress, PHP, and required plugin versions, use Theme Requirements as the source of truth.
+Confirm your site matches the current supported WordPress, PHP, and plugin versions before anything else.
+The Theme Requirements article is the source of truth.

-If your site is still running a much older LT setup than the versions listed there, update the theme and the required plugins first.
-Many post-update issues come from running new WordPress core versions on top of older LT components.
+If your site is running a much older LT setup than those versions, update the theme and its required plugins first.
+Many post-update issues come from running a new WordPress core version on top of older LT components.

 1. Confirm which LT theme is active and note its version.